ncsurobotics/seawolf/doc/source/overview.rst

 them to produce the final thruster values (each from -1 to 1).

 There are also many minor applications that are used on a daily basis while running the software.
-Some are self explanatory, such as :ref:`zerothrusters
-<app_zerothrusters>`.
-Most applications are described in the
+All applications are described in full in the :ref:`applications` section.
-:ref:`applications` section.